 Remember why you are doing what you are doing or about to do.
 Understanding your ‘why’ keeps you focused on what’s important.
 Staying focused on the meaning of the work, rather than the details of what you do, keeps your focus and motivation up, allowing you to better get through what you need to do.

 4. Make a list of what you are busy with

 Once you have a list of what you spend your time doing, ask yourself if it is important and if it’s urgent.
 If it is unimportant and non-urgent, don’t do it.
 If it’s important but non-urgent, schedule a date in the future to do it.
 If something is important and urgent, prioritise it.
 If something is unimportant but urgent, choose to do it AFTER you have finished what is important and urgent or ask someone else to do it for you.
 This works!

 5. Plan or outline what you need to do before you start

 When you understand what you need to achieve, in which order, in what time and by which way, it creates a mental train line in the mind that allows you to mentally power along when the time comes to do.
 It is also means you are more likely to have enough time to get your things done.
 Plan to do one things at a time.
 Multi-tasking is a productivity myth.
 Aim to eliminate it.
 Do one thing at a time with minimised distractions and your productivity will increase.

 Make a habit to separate planning time from doing time and your productivity will soar.

 Getting more done is as much about feeling good as it is the job at hand.
 Productivity gets more done.
 Feeling a job well done increases productivity AND brings inner contentment, satisfaction and accomplishment.
 Now that feels good.
 Let’s get to it!

-*This article originally appeared in the March 18 issue of peninsular living.
+*This article originally appeared in the March 18 issue of Peninsula Living and North Shore Living.